tian-chaiyaporn/assignment-360/README.md

 ## Licensing and Contribution

-Everything that is not part of create-react-app is licensed to me under the most common copyrights standard.
+Everything that is not part of create-react-app is licensed to me as per the usual copyrights standard.